knpuniversity/oauth/knpu/javascript-implicit-google-plus.rst

 But the reason this is happening is more interesting.
 Rememember how the Facebook SDK stores the access token details in the session?
 The Google JavaScript SDK stores those details in a cookie.
-This means that since we've already signed in, we should *still* be signed in if we refresh.
-We shouldn't need to click the Sign in button each time.
+This means that since we've already authorized with Google+, we should *still* be signed in if we refresh.
+The callback function is called twice since we were already authenticated *and* we clicked to authenticate again.

-To make this possible, we just need to move the ``signIn`` parameters to meta tags.
+If we already authorized during this session, we can avoid making the user click the Connect button by moving the ``signIn`` parameters to meta tags.
 This is actually what `Step 4`_ of the example does.
 Let's copy these ``meta`` tags into our layout and update it with our client id.
 We can also add the callback parameter here: